 What Is Fentanyl?

 Many experts describe what’s occurring to drive the drug overdose scourge as the contamination of abused drugs.
 The availability of fentanyl, its potent effects, and how cheap it is to cut heroin, meth, cocaine, and possibly other drugs are likely the big culprits.
-We now know that fentanyl and the contamination it brings to other addictive drugs are made, sold, and shipped to Americans from China.
+We now know that fentanyl drug and the contamination it brings to other addictive drugs are made, sold, and shipped to Americans from China.
 What’s more dangerous is that China has seemingly allowed the proliferation of fentanyl.
 This is another reason experts do not see any possibility of radical change in fentanyl addiction and overdose deaths for the rest of the current year.

 Fentanyl is a potent synthetic opioid similar to morphine but is 50 to 100 times more powerful.
 It is a prescription drug that is also made and used illegally.
 Like morphine, it is a medication typically used to treat patients with severe pain, particularly after surgery.
 However, it is also sometimes used to treat patients with chronic pain who are physically tolerant to other opioids.
 Tolerance happens when you need a higher and/or more frequent drug to get the desired effects.